 ARM templates – In this deployment the .JSON files provide Microsoft Azure to {auto} deploy the components of the reference architecture once the configuration parameters are provided in the set up.

-PowerShell Scripts The scripts provided by Avyan Consulting solution .
+PowerShell Scripts The solution is available on the Github repository Azure PaaS PCI Compliance and Operations Management.
+The scripts are provided by Avyan Consulting Corp .
 The scripts provided consist of:

-Pre-installation process that establishes Directory user roles, and [EXPLAIN WHAT’S in THE PREINSTALLER]
+Pre-installation process that establishes Active Directory user, grants them roles and access to Azure subscription, and creates the necessary ServicePrincipals and Active Directory Authentication objects for the deployment to work with.

-Post-installation process that deploys an ARM template, web front end runtime, and SQL backpack built by the Microsoft SQL team, and revised for this scenario by Avyan Consulting.
-The Contoso Clinic Demo Application builds out the web application, and SQL database to illustrates a before and after data masking [CONTINUE TO EXPLAIN POST INSTALLER]
+Post-installation process that deploys an web front end runtime, and SQL database schema built by the Microsoft SQL team, and revised for this scenario by Avyan Consulting.
+The Contoso Clinic Demo Application builds out the web application, and SQL database to illustrates a before and after data masking.
+The script goes on to finish the deployment by updating security mechanics necessary for a compliant infrastructure, namely firewalls, data-at-rest-encryption, granting low privilege access to accounts, enabling and collecting audit logs etc.

 USER SCENARIO

-This demo is outlined to provide the opportunity to illustrate the following end to end solution (Note this solution requires a paid subscription on Azure, it will not work with a Trail subscription):
+This demo is outlined to provide the opportunity to illustrate the following end to end solution (Note this solution requires a paid subscription on Azure, with a credit-card associated with the subscription.
+It will not work with an Azure Trial subscription):

 A small medical clinic called Contoso Health, is ready to move their patient intake, and payment system to the cloud.
 They have selected Azure to host the intake process of patients, and be able to allow a clinic manager, or receptionist to collect payment (credit card) from patients when a visit is completed.